 - Speaker:Dr. Thomas Zacharia, Laboratory Director, Oak Ridge National Laboratory

 - Cost: $45 Single Ticket, $450 Corporate Table for Eight

-Both the Kick-off Luncheon and the Awards Banquet are a collaborate effort among a number of technical organization and the support of a sponsors from the Chattanooga area (see the "Organizations" tab at this page's upper right).
+Both the Kick-off Luncheon and the Awards Banquet are a collaborate effort among a number of technical organization and the support of sponsors from the Chattanooga area (They are shown under the "Organizations" tab at upper right of this page).

 As an integral part of the Awards Banquet, Engineers Week provides each year an opportunity for the local technical and engineering community to submit award nomination forms.
 These would recognize person in that community for their engineering achievements, their professional reputation and their contribution to the general welfare of the local community.
 To identify, select and nominate candidates to receive awards of recognition for that achievement, the 2018 Chattanooga Area Engineer's Week Awards committee invites you to nominate a candidate for one of the Engineers Week Awards below.
 Just complete the appropriate nomination form and return it by email by Friday, February 2.
 Winners will be announced during the E-Week Awards Banquet.
 General qualifications are shown here but see the nomination forms for more details.

 - People to People

 The VEX Robotics Competition

 The VEX Robotics competitions gives middle school and high school students the opportunity to apply their newfound STEM skills in an enthralling game-based engineering challenge.
 It is presented by the Robotics Education & Competition Foundation.
 With 16,000 teams competing in over 40 countries, VEX represents the world’s largest and fastest-growing educational robotics competition.
 Chattanooga State will hold its first state-qualifying VEX EDR Competition for middle and high school students at its the Volkswagen Academy on Saturday, February 10th.